SwarnaAnanthaswamy/Data-PipelineCSYE7245/README.md

 - JSON metadata is generated for the CSV file
 - On choosing the synthesizer of choice - Data is synthesized and displayed on the WebApp
 - On choosing the Benchmarking option - the user is presented with the benchmarking results

+# Airflow setup to run pipeline

+- Install Apache Airflow in your CLI using the following command `pip install apache-airflow`
+- Initialize the database using the following command `airflow initdb`
+- Place the pipeline script (tutorial.py in our case) in the ~/airflow/dags folder.
+- Start the scheduler using the following command `airflow scheduler`
+- Start the webserver using the following command `airflow webserver -p 8081`
+- Visit localhost:8081 in the browser to view the DAGs
+- The name of our DAG is 'Assignment3-Final' (NOTE : The name of the DAG is NOT the same as the name of the python script)
+- Run the DAG by clicking on 'Trigger' button on the UI

 ****************************************************************************************************************************************